swaubhik/vue-blog/README.md

 # Vue Blog

 A simple blog application using Vue.js and Netlify with medium like highlighting feature.
-This was crated as a part of the [SenseHawk's](https://sensehawk.com/) assignment.
+This was a recreation of [Tailwind Nextjs Starter Blog](https://tailwind-nextjs-starter-blog.vercel.app/) using VueJS

 ## Demo